ecmwf/covjsonkit/README.md

 ## Installation

-Install the polytope software with Python 3 (>=3.7) from GitHub directly with the command
+Install the covjsonkit with Python 3 (>=3.7) from GitHub directly with the command

     python3 -m pip install git+ssh://git@github.com/ecmwf/covjsonkit.git@develop